Ukrainian Christmas Traditions

 - Kutia – whole wheat dish

-- Kolach (recipe) – special Christmas braided bread(resembling babka), which is served with a clove of fresh garlic and honey
+- Kolach (recipe) – special Christmas braided bread(resembling paska, babka), which is shared with everyone at the ta le, with a clove of fresh garlic and honey

 - Borscht with vushka – Red Beet soup with mushrooms filled dumplings